 Stress is inevitable.
 Getting sidelined by stress is something we can change.
-Stress resiliecy is how we bounce back from stress in our lifes.
+Stress resiliecy is how we bounce back from stress in our lives.

-- Practice meditation.
-Beginning or deepending a meditation practice can help you bounce back from stress more quickly.
+2. Practice meditation.
+Beginning or deepening a meditation practice can help you bounce back from stress more quickly.

-- Go for a walk with a friend.
-Moving our bodies helps our minds think clearly and do so with a friend can be energizing and fun.
+3. Go for a walk with a friend.
+Moving our bodies helps our minds think clearly and doing so with a friend can be energizing and fun.

 4. Learn something new.
 Trying out a new sport or taking up a new instrument can help build your mind and help you stay positive.